asyncapi/website/pages/docs/migration/migrating-to-v3.md

 ---
 title: "Migrating to v3"
 ---
-Migration to any new version is always difficult, and AsyncAPI is no exception, but we want to provide as smooth a transition as possible, and this is where this document comes in.
+Migration to a new major version is always difficult, and AsyncAPI is no exception, but we want to provide as smooth a transition as possible, and this is where this document comes in.
 It shows the breaking changes between AsyncAPI v2 and v3 in an interactive manner.

 For a detailed read through about all the changes (non-breaking as well), please do read [the release notes for v3](/blog/release-notes-3.0.0) before this, at it will give you some more context about the changes in v3.